-With this in mind, this work proposes AfterLearnER, for {\em After Learning Evolutionary Retrofitting}, a method that optimizes a small set of parameters or hyperparameters in a fully trained model.
-AfterLearnER works with any machine learning algorithm and can use a different loss function than the one used during initial training.
-Notably, it can handle non-differentiable loss functions, allowing for better alignment with the actual goals of the learning task without needing to run any gradient back-propagation cycle. \ifthenelse{\songoku=1}{\footnote{All experiments were conducted on Jean Zay servers.
-Meta affiliated authors provided code and expertise and acted in an advisory role. }}{}
+With this in mind, this work proposes AfterLearnER, for {\em After Learning Evolutionary Retrofitting}, which optimizes in a post-hoc way a small set of parameters and/or hyperparameters of a fully trained model, referred to in the following as the {\bf \hp{}s}\footnote{\change{We use the singular (\hp{}) to denote the full set of parameters or hyperparameters optimized by AfterLearnER.}}.
+AfterLearnER is agnostic with respect to the learning algorithm used to train the model.
+Furthermore, it can optimize any specific loss function, here termed the {\bf \al{}}, that can be different from the one used during the model training.
+Notably, AfterLearnER can handle non-differentiable \al{}es, allowing for better alignment with the actual goals of the learning task without the need to run any gradient backpropagation cycle.
+A detailed presentation of AfterLearnER is given in~\cref{sec:afterlearner}.

-The overall view of AfterLearER is given in~\cref{afterlearner}.
-It can operate before test/inference time (bottom left), or at test/inference time (bottom right).
-In both modes, the user should proceed as follows:

-\begin{itemize} \item Select a small subset of the hyperparameters and/or the parameters of the model to be fine-tuned.
-This set of variables will be called in the following the \hp{}.
-Several examples of such \hp{} are given in the experimental \cref{sec:experiments}, detailed in~\cref{overview}. \item Choose a focused, reliable, possibly non-differentiable, feedback signal (e.g., human feedback) as the objective of the retrofitting.
-In particular, it can (and will) be different from the loss used for training the model, that is required to be differentiable.
-Again, in order to avoid confusion with the training loss, it will be called in the following the \al{}. \item Find approximately optimal values of the \hp{} using a black-box optimization algorithm to minimize the \al, using only the results of a few inferences on a subset of the validation set, in particular without ever retraining the whole model. \end{itemize}

-As emphasized in \cref{afterlearner}, there are two modes in AfterLearnER: In both modes, AfterLearnER operates {\bf after the classical backprop training}.
-In {\em offline mode} (\Cref{afterlearner}-bottom left, examples in \cref{midas,spre,setup,doomxp,ct}), AfterLearnER optimizes the \hp{} w.r.t. the $\aleph$-loss once and for all, using some low-volume coarse grain validation data.
-In particular, it only needs a few inferences of the trained model (and in particular no gradient backpropagation).